ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 Without caution, data might be permanently lost with when using [expiration rules on a versioned bucket](/docs/cloud-object-storage?topic=cloud-object-storage-versioning).
 In cases where **versioning is suspended** and there is a null version present for the expired object, data might be permanently lost.
 In this case, a `null` delete marker is overwritten, permanently deleting the object.
 {: important}

-* From a user's perspective, we delete the expired multipart transaction upfront rather than deleting individual parts, so either the transaction is wholly present or removed.
-They won't see transactions with only some of its parts deleted for example.

 Objects that are subject to a bucket's Immutable Object Storage retention policy will have any expiration actions deferred until the retention policy is no longer enforced.
 {: important}